cviss-lab/XRIV/README.md

 ### BibTeX Citations

-If you use any of our code, please cite our paper and the original [f-BRS](https://github.com/saic-vul/fbrs_interactive_segmentation) paper as:
+If you use any of our code, please cite our paper as:

 ```
 @article{al2022interactive,